coinflex-exchange/python-library/README.md

 [cflex-ws-method2]:https://github.com/coinflex-exchange/python-library/tree/master/Websocket%20API%20(Method%202)

 ## Event Stream API
-Current example shown here uses [aiohttp-sse-client][sse-client], primarily becasue it has full asyncio support meaning this approach can be combined with [Websocket - Method 2][cflex-ws-method2] allowing clients to maintain two CoinFLEX data streams in parrallel, (1) from an Event Stream and (2) from a websocket.
+Current example shown here uses [aiohttp-sse-client][sse-client], primarily because it has full asyncio support meaning this approach can be combined with [Websocket - Method 2][cflex-ws-method2] allowing clients to maintain two CoinFLEX data streams in parrallel, (1) from an Event Stream and (2) from a websocket.